Espressocodes/Urgent-Push/README.md

 I cannot advise how best to approach this, as you must be an administrator on the network your email is a part of or an application developer to be issued many of these things.
 In the case of corporate emails, you will likely not have access to this.

 If you do wish to enable and use Oauth2, the script has an option for you to do so by setting line 90 to "True."
+And updating the configuration file.
 If not, you may need to issue an app-specific password via your security settings.

 {Troubleshooting}